Originally Posted: Mar 1, 2019

 Vice Provost for Enrollment, Dean of Admissions

 Campus visits are very critical to the process of choosing which college or university is right.
 It is difficult to describe the feeling one has when arriving at a new campus, but there is a feeling, and that is what is important.
 I have witnessed first-hand when a student loves a campus, or does not love the campus, upon arrival.
 What I am actually referring to is “fit.”
 While a student can find out basically all he/she needs to know about a campus via the Internet, until a student takes a trip to that campus, the actual experience is just theoretical.
 Knowing the journey involved to just arrive at a campus is critical.
 We have had students arrive, after driving all day, who then reconsider their opinion of our school.
-We have had students who have traveled around the world to arrive here, and fall in love with our campus immediately.
-The feel once a student arrives is very personal, and it is one all students need to have experienced before deciding which school is right for them.
+We've had students who have traveled around the world to arrive here, and fall in love with our campus immediately.
+The feel once a student arrives is very personal, and it's one all students need to have experienced before deciding which school is right for them.
 A campus visit allows the student to experience the trip involved to get to the school, the people who are there, and the actual learning environment on campus.
-Seeing the dorms and dorm rooms, tasting the food, walking the campus—all these elements are critical to understanding if a student will actually be happy once he/she is a student there.
+Seeing the dorms and dorm rooms, tasting the food, walking the campus—all these elements are critical to understanding if a student will actually be happy once they're a student there.

 Director of Undergraduate Admission

 The campus visit plays a crucial role in determining if the college or university you are considering is the right “fit” for you.
 Keep in mind that while you may not be able to visit all of the schools you are interested in, you can certainly look for virtual tours, videos, and blogs that provide more information about the campus and the location.
 Don't pass up the opportunity to visit a college close to you.
 Even though it may not be your first choice, you can tell from the visit if you like “this size of school” or “this type of location.”

 Director of Admission